SIBarcodeNetwork/ReadtheDocsMaster/Docs/gb_upload_Geneious_plugin.rst

 Keep consensus sequences from different markers in separate folders as only one marker can be submitted at a time.
 It is possible to submit a single sample or a batch of samples at once.
 Also make sure to separate submissions based on organism type so that the correct genetic code can be selected for each submission.

-Once ready, go to Tools > Submit to GenBank.
+Once ready, in the Geneious Prime Menu Bar, go to Tools > Submit to GenBank.
 A window will appear that has the following sections.
 Each section is detailed below.

 .. image:: /images/genbank_submit_colorcoded_si.png